thephpleague/csv/docs/9.0/reader/record-mapping.md

 ## Defining the mapping rules

-By default, the deserialization engine will automatically convert public properties using their name.
+By default, the denormalization engine will automatically convert public properties using their name.
 In other words, if there is a public class property, which name is the same as a record key, the record value will be assigned to that property.
 The record value **MUST BE** a `string` or `null` and the object public properties **MUST BE** typed with one of